Oregon and Eureka Railroad

-Southern Pacific Transportation Company formed the Oregon and Eureka Railroad in 1903 in an agreement to use logging railroads as part of a line connecting Humboldt County (California) sawmills with the national rail network.
+Southern Pacific Transportation Company formed the Oregon and Eureka Railroad Company in 1903 in an agreement to use logging railroads as part of a line connecting Humboldt County (California) sawmills with the national rail network.
 Northwestern Pacific Railroad offered service over the route from 1911 through 1933.
 The northern 6 mi of the line remained in use as a Hammond Lumber Company logging branch until 1948.

 History

-John Vance built a sawmill near the Mad River community of Essex, in 1875 with a railroad to transport lumber from the sawmill to Mad River Slough on Humboldt Bay for loading onto ships.
-This Humboldt and Mad River Railroad had three locomotives and connected with paddle-wheel steamboats from Eureka, California at Mad River Slough.
-Vance constructed a new sawmill in Samoa, California, in 1893; and extended his railroad both north and south to bring logs from Lindsay Creek to the Samoa sawmill.
+John Vance built a sawmill near the Mad River community of Essex, in 1875, with a railroad to transport lumber from the sawmill to Mad River Slough on Humboldt Bay for loading onto ships.
+This Humboldt and Mad River Railroad had three locomotives and connected with paddle-wheel steamboats from Eureka, California, at Mad River Slough.
+Vance constructed a new sawmill in Samoa, California, in 1893, and extended his railroad both north and south to bring logs from Lindsay Creek to the Samoa sawmill.
 The railroad was incorporated as the Eureka and Klamath River Railroad in 1896.
 Andrew Hammond purchased the railroad and sawmill on 30 August 1900.

 The 36 mi Oregon and Eureka Railroad formed through Hammond's 1903 agreement with Southern Pacific was equipped with seven locomotives, two 48 ft passenger coaches, and 166 freight cars.
 The railroad had 212 freight cars by 1905, and was extended in 1906 to carry lumber from the Little River Redwood Company sawmill at Crannell, California.
 The Oregon and Eureka was included in the Northwestern Pacific Railroad (NWP) merger on 8 January 1907, and extended to Trinidad, California on 22 June.

 Northwestern Pacific trains began operating to Trinidad on 1 July 1911.
 Hammond Lumber Company was formed in 1912 using some of the Oregon and Eureka rolling stock on logging branches off the former Oregon and Eureka main line.
 Hammond merged with the Little River Redwood Company on 24 February 1931.
 Northwestern Pacific ended service to Trinidad on 1 March 1933; and dismantled the line between Korblex and Little River Junction.
 The southern end of the line linked the Samoa mill complex to the national rail network for another half century.
 NWP sold the line north of Little River Junction back to Hammond Lumber Company.
 Hammond extended logging branches northward toward Big Lagoon until a 1945 wildfire destroyed many of the trestles.
 The last logging train ran on 23 August 1948.